devadvent/puzzle-9/README.md

 ℹ️ For detailed information about the contest, check out [devadvent/readme](https://github.com/devadvent/readme/)

-# Dev Advent Calendar 🎅 Puzzle 9 - Encoded Message 🔐
+# Dev Advent Calendar 🎅 Puzzle 9 - Strange Message 📜

 Santa received a strange looking file in his mailbox.
 It looks like it could be a hidden message.